JurajLieskovsky/MHMiLQR.jl/README.md

 ---

 <a id="1">[1]</a>
-Lieskovský, J., Bušek, J., and Vyhlídal, T. (2025). iLQR Regularization using Minimal Hessian Modification.
-In: 2025 European Control Conference (ECC), preprint submitted Nov 14, 2025.
+Lieskovský, J., Bušek, J., and Vyhlídal, T. (2026). iLQR Regularization Using Minimal Hessian Modification.
+In: 34th Mediterranean Conference on Control and Automation.